cs50nestm/web/finalproject2026/README.md

 ## Background
 The climax of this course is its final project.
 The final project is your opportunity to take your newfound savvy with programming out for a spin and use it to develop something really special.
 For those who prefer learning more about current issues in computing, the option exists to research and create a presentation on a select topic as well.
-You may work alone, or with a team of up to four members.
+You may work alone, or with a partner.
 Projects will be presented to the entire class in June.

 ## Choices